Hauber Summer Research Fellowship

 Each summer, a select group of highly motivated, talented Loyola undergraduates work side-by-side with faculty mentors from the six natural and applied science departments at Loyola to conduct research in the students' area of interest.
 A committee, comprised of department chairs and the associate dean, chooses students for the Hauber Research Fellowship program based on their application and strong academic performance.
 For many students, a Hauber Research Fellowship has been a stepping stone to campus and national awards (e.g., Undergraduate Student Research and Scholarship Colloquium, Goldwater Scholarship, Apker Award,) co-authors on presentations and/or manuscripts, and entry into professional or graduate school.
 Hauber Research Fellows are also recognized for excellence in research accomplishment from the University and are involved in a poster session during the Grand Seminar event in the fall.

 The program runs for 10 weeks in the summer.
 Students gain valuable experience while engaged in research in their discipline while faculty obtain assistance with their work and the pleasure of working directly with students.
-All Hauber Research Fellows gather together weekly for informative seminars regarding using library resources, research opportunities and writing successful presentations.
+All Hauber Research Fellows gather together weekly for informative seminars regarding using library resources, research opportunities, writing successful presentations, and how to apply for post bachelor studies or for jobs after Loyola.
 The students then offer an overview of their research in a formal presentation which is open to students, faculty, staff and the greater Loyola community.
 At the end of the program, each Hauber Research Fellow is required to submit a written report and participate in a poster symposium in the fall semester which provides the Loyola community with an opportunity to learn of their summer research.
 Depending on the outcome of their research, students are encouraged to submit their work for publication and a number of students have successfully published their work.

 The research fellowship carries a stipend of $5,000.
-(Summer housing available on campus).
+(Summer housing available on campus), and it includes on campus summer housing at reduced cost or possibly free summer housing.
 Hauber Fellows are also eligible to be Loyola Student Ambassadors for the Cosmos & Creation conference.
 This seminar series on science and religion is held annually during the second week of June.

 Hauber 30th Anniversary Celebration